tofuapps/hoard/README.md

 # hoard

 A simple terminal directory session manager.
-Designed to work in `bash` on Linux and macOS.
+Designed to work with `bash`, `ksh`, and `zsh` on Linux and macOS.

 This script allows you to easily save 'sessions' in the form of a pointer to a directory you want to access in the future.
 It can be a temporary session, or a permanent bookmark.
 This frees you the need to `cd` everywhere to go to that commonly-used directory you need.
 Just open a bookmark or attach to a session and you're good to go!

 ## Prerequisites

+Your login shell should be either `bash`, `ksh`, or `zsh`.

+Note that the installation and uninstallation scripts use `bash`, thus it needs to be present, but need not be your current shell.

 Linux:
 - The directory ~/bin/ needs to be available and used for storing binaries.
 This is usually already present on most systems.